nihan-98716/Multi-Session-RAG-Chatbot-with-PostgreSQL-pgvector/README.md

 4. **Test Memory**:
 * Ask a follow-up: "Can you summarize that in 3 bullet points?".
 The bot will remember the previous answer.

---

-**Would you like me to generate a `requirements.txt` file content to match this README perfectly?**